maxplanck-ie/dissectBCL/docs/usage.rst

 - what's the percentage of undetermined reads ?
 - what are the top unknown barcodes ?
 - how are we doing on space ?
-- are the fqScreen organism and parkour organism the same ?
+- are the kraken2 organism and parkour organism the same ?

 Next, have a look at the multiqc files (1 per project).
 These get copied over into *config[Dirs][bioinfoCoreDir]*.
 Important here are: